Telenav/cactus/README.md

   * Ensure there are no outstanding changes
   * Ensure that the projects build without test failures
-  * Make a clean clone of the root superpom and its contents somewhere, and set up `MAVEN_OPTS` to use a temporary repository instead of `$HOME/.m2/repository`, to guarantee that what our publishing can really be built from nothing but an internet connection and installs of Git, Maven and Java
+  * Make a clean clone of the root superpom and its contents somewhere, and set up `MAVEN_OPTS` to use a temporary repository instead of `$HOME/.m2/repository`, to guarantee that what is being published can really be built from nothing but an internet connection and installs of Git, Maven and Java
   * Bump the versions of everything that will be published (likely removing `-SNAPSHOT`)
   * Create a release branch